SharonKartika/GRNevolution/README.md

 `nmutants`: number of mutants generated in each iteration.

 `nr`: number of elements mutated at each iteration.
-(If `0` is passed, the offspring are single allele mutated).
+(If `0` is passed, the mutation rate is 10%. _i.e,_ 10% of the edges are mutated).

 `niter`: number of iterations of mutation-selection.